Future of Digital Marketing in India

-The future of digital marketing in India is astonishing.
-As the flow of digital marketing is changing every day, a digital marketer has to be dexterous, ready, smart and adapt to latest changes.
-Not only that, digital marketer of today and tomorrow should envision changes and implement it way earlier than the change actually happens so take advantage of it.
+The Future of digital marketing in India is astonishing.
+As the flow of digital marketing is changing every day, a digital marketer has to be dexterous, ready, smart, and adapt to the latest changes.
+Not only that, but the digital marketer of today and tomorrow should also envision changes and implement them way earlier than the change actually happens so take advantage of it.

-According to a report by Social Beat, 86% brands are using digital media.
-A similar report expresses that creating better quality leads is their top priority (for 73% correspondents).
+According to a report by Social Beat, 86% of brands are using digital media.
+A similar report expresses that creating better quality leads is their top priority (for 73% of correspondents).

 The top 6 areas to target for most brands are:

-The essential motivation behind why companies adopt online marketing is because it is a result-oriented mode of marketing.
-You can become more acquainted with where each penny is spent and the exact numbers in terms of traffic, conversions, the pages with the highest conversions and the channels bringing in this traffic.
+The essential motivation behind why companies adopt online marketing is that it is a result-oriented mode of marketing.
+You can become more acquainted with where each penny is spent and the exact numbers in traffic, conversions, the pages with the highest conversions, and the channels bringing in this traffic.

 With more than 8 lakh jobs being created in India (Source – Dainik Bhaskar) due to digital marketing, there couldn’t be a better time to become a digital marketing consultant.
-In this article, we look at what it takes to become a digital marketer.
+This article looks at what it takes to become a digital marketer.

-Each of the above domain originates with their purpose and responsibilities.
+Each of the above domains originates with its purpose and responsibilities.
 Let’s dig further into the actual job of a digital marketer.
-Your part is make a strategy to market either your company’s service or products online, using social media, SEO, content and inbound marketing, paid ads, email marketing, and measure and analyze the results.
+Your part is to make a strategy to market either your company’s service or products online, using social media, SEO, content and inbound marketing, paid ads, email marketing, and measure and analyze the results.

 SEO (Search Engine Optimization)

-Inbound marketing includes creating and managing conversion funnels, lead nurturing, drip campaigns and conversion rate optimization.
-Now you may ponder the distinction amongst content and inbound marketing.
+Inbound marketing includes creating and managing conversion funnels, lead nurturing, drip campaigns, and conversion rate optimization.
+Now you may ponder the distinction between content and inbound marketing.
 While inbound marketing is to make a strategy to attract new users and retain the existing ones, content marketing focuses more on executing that strategy.

 Social Media Marketing